The diminutive Welsh-native has made her mark in England colours

 A post shared by Megan Jones (@thanksmeg)

 7. After travelling to the 2016 Olympics as a non-playing reserve, Jones co-captained Great Britain at the Tokyo Games in 2021.
-She scored four tries and Britain finished fourth, a fine achievement after the RFU cuts forced the team to use National Lottery funding.
+She scored four tries and Britain finished fourth.
+She then also represented GB at the 2024 Paris Games where the team finished seventh.

 8. When the UK went into national lockdown in November 2020, Jones partnered with Lions Sports Academy to provide free online fitness sessions to children.

-9. Jones’ partner is Wasps, England and Great Britain team-mate Celia Quansah.
+9. Jones’ partner is her England and Great Britain team-mate Celia Quansah.
 Speaking to BBC Sport, she expressed her pride in being a voice for same-sex couples in sport.

 “We’re very proud and it helps that we’re both vocal about it,” Jones said in 2021.
 “Speaking about things normalises it – it’s as simple as that.”